 Michael McDaniel was born and raised in Centreville, Mississippi.
 After beginning his design career in California, he now lives in Austin, Texas.
-He currently works at the White House for President Obama as part of the U.S. Digital Service.
-Before heading to Washington, Michael created and founded Reaction – a startup that revolutionized products around one of humanity’s most basic needs: shelter.
-He also invented and created a new transportation system for Austin, Texas called The Wire.
-Prior to working at Reaction at full time, Michael worked at the world renowned frog design as a Principal Designer.
+He currently works as an Experience Design Director at McKinsey & Company.
+Prior to joining McKinsey, Michael worked at the White House for President Obama as part of the U.S. Digital Service.
+The Obama Administration found Michael via his startup, Reaction, who was focused on solutions to one of humanity’s most basic needs: shelter.
+He has also invented and created a new transportation system for Austin, Texas called The Wire.
+Prior to founding Reaction, Michael worked at the world renowned frog design as a Principal Designer.
 There he led diverse teams to solve complex experiential, interaction, transportation, and branding problems across a variety of industries.
 His broad skill set and thoughtful approach to design has led to very unique solutions for clients including MTV, Comcast, AT&T, American Airlines, Best Buy, HP, Sprint, and Disney.

 Michael's design work has been featured in major design publications such as Fast Company, Print, Critique, Communication Arts, How, and Step Inside Design.
 Just this year, Fast Company named Michael as one of the Most Creative People in Business for 2016.
 His work has been published in several design books including Design Secrets: Layouts by Rodney Moore; Minimum Dwelling by Eduard Broto; and Get Backed by Evan Baehr and Evan Loomis.
 MIchael's work on design teams for M. D. Anderson Cancer Center in Houston, Texas, has been recognized by several professional design organizations, including the Society of Environmental Graphic Designers (SEGD) and his redesign of the entire U.S. Interstate Highway System won top honors from the Cooper Union in 2006.